masaun/covered-yield-bearing-tokens/README.md

 ***
 ## 【Introduction of Covered Yield Bearing Token】
-- This is a solidity smart contract that allows a user to ...
+- This is a smart contract for creating the `covered yield bearing token (CYB)` which a fully fungible token that is `both yield bearing and covered` .

 &nbsp;